Table Rock Lake duck boat accident: Legal

 A federal indictment against the boat's captain, Kenneth Scott McKee, was announced on November 8, 2018.
 McKee was charged with 17 counts of misconduct, negligence, or inattention to duty by a ship's officer, resulting in death.
 According to the indictment, McKee allegedly "failed to properly assess incoming severe weather both prior to and after entering the water" of the lake and he "entered the vessel onto the water while there was severe weather, including high winds and lightning approaching the area".
 In June 2019, Curtis P. Lanham, general manager of Ride the Ducks Branson, and Charles V. Baltzell, operations supervisor who was acting as a manager on duty, were indicted by a federal grand jury for multiple felonies related to the accident.
 McKee was also subject to additional charges.

 In September 2020, a federal magistrate judge recommended dismissing the criminal charges against the three men indicted, reasoning that "Table Rock Lake is not considered a navigable waterway under admiralty law", and the case should be handled at the state level.
 In December 2020, the federal judge dismissed all the charges against the three employees, based upon his recommendation and reasoning in September.

 In July 2021, state charges were filed by the Stone County prosecutor against McKee, Lanham, and Baltzell.
 McKee, who was the captain, was charged with 17 felony counts of first-degree involuntary manslaughter, 5 counts of first-degree endangering the welfare of a child (class A felony) for the 5 children who perished, and 7 counts of first-degree endangering the welfare of a child (a class D felony) for the 7 children who survived.
 McKee is accused of "failing to exercise his duties as a licensed captain by taking his amphibious vehicle onto the lake during a thunderstorm".
 Lanham and Baltzell were each charged with 17 felony counts of first-degree involuntary manslaughter, and are accused of failing to relay the weather conditions that day, and also "failing to cease operations during a severe thunderstorm warning".

 In April 2022, all the state charges against the three employees were dismissed.
 The judge reasoned that the "unique characteristics of the boat led to it rapidly sinking, and the staff was aware of the storm, but there is no evidence they were aware of the storm's 'gust front'."
 The judge additionally opined that he did not feel like the "evidence supports those levels of criminal intent as defined by statute."
 Missouri Attorney General Eric Schmitt said "we're disappointed in the court's decision", and our office hopes to refile charges and continue this case.
 Two days after the dismissal, Schmitt's office refiled identical charges against the three employees.
+In December 2025, a Stone County judge dismissed the charges against the three employees, ruling there was "no probable cause in the case."